edchuchuchu/CarND-PID-Control-Project/README.md

 ## P, I, D coefficients

-For the hyperparameters, I usd twiddle algorithm (coordinate ascent) at the beginning to find the coefficients range.
+For the hyperparameters, I used twiddle algorithm (coordinate ascent) at the beginning to find the coefficients range.
 And manual tuning it to make the car drive more smooth.

 reference: [Manual_tuning](https://en.wikipedia.org/wiki/PID_controller#Manual_tuning)